justingolden21/game-of-life/README.md

 ### How to Use

-- Click or right click to toggle a cell
+- Click or drag to fill a cell

-- Drag to draw multiple cells
+- Right click to toggle a cell

 - Hit the play button (or space or enter) to toggle play/pause